The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Funchal

-There are several towns in Madeira that are great to stay while exploring the island.
+Several towns in Madeira are great to stay in while exploring the island.
 Funchal is the capital town of the island with the most restaurants around.
-It has a charming old town and all sorts of facilities you might look for such as a boulevard, shopping centre, cafe’s and nightlife.
-It is a great place to base yourself with plenty of culture and beautiful old buildings and charming streets to explore.
+It has a charming old town and all sorts of facilities you might look for such as a boulevard, shopping center, cafes, and nightlife.
+It is a great place to base yourself with plenty of culture, beautiful old buildings, and charming streets to explore.
 There are also a few beaches in Funchal to enjoy the ocean.
-However these beaches are from pebble stones.
+However, these beaches are from pebble stones.

-→ Check out this great tool to compare prices on hotels around the world and book your favorite hotel!
+→ Check out this great tool to compare prices in Funchal and book a great hotel!

 → Book your stay at Okulus villa here